 Blood Sugar Regulation

-Research suggests that compounds found in luffa and similar gourds may help:
+Research suggests that compounds found in luffa and similar gourds may help improve insulin sensitivity, slow carbohydrate breakdown, reduce post-meal blood sugar spikes, and support overall glycemic control.

 - Pair luffa with lean protein sources to create balanced, blood-sugar-friendly meals